rafaelmmoreira/PanTompkinsQRS/README.txt

 EMBEDDED ALGORITHM
 The embedded version of the algorithm has various components shifted around for use in more memory-limited systems, where you don't want an extensive buffer of input data.
 The filters have been moved globally, so the learning is retained in the state of the system, instead of being re-acquired each iteration.
-This is demonstrated with the two "init" functions, which swap the signal used as input.
-The two arrays are separate segments of the same recording and once the R peaks have been detected in one, the other is loaded.
-The system provides accurate peak locations immediately.
+The filter states have been moved globally, along with the data blocks, and the method itself has been un-looped, to be called for each new sample from within a separate main-loop.

+Once the filter and threshold state has converged and provides accurate results, the state can be saved, and potentially exported to a different filterstate struct.
+An external filterstate struct can be used to set the internal saved state, potentially allowing a previously-learned state to be stored in separate storage, to be loaded on startup.

+A "main.c" test configuration for the embedded system has been included, which demonstrates saving and loading of a filterstate to retain learning from a recording, despite a blind re-initialization of the signal.
+This test configuration includes two 4-second ECG samples.

 Compile ePT test configuration with: gcc -o [name] main.c PanTompkinsEmbedded.c